-The UCSB Comprehensive Review consists of two parts, the Academic Preparation Review (APR) and the Academic Promise Review (PPR).
+Santa Barbara's Comprehensive Review consists of two parts, the Academic Preparation Review (APR) and the Academic Promise Review (PPR).

 Academic Preparation Review: Freshman applicants are reviewed on the basis of academic criteria and awarded points based on their standing within the entire pool of applicants.
 This academic review identifies applicants with the strongest preparation and performance.